 The above picture is Similax ssp (Cathier)/Sunnier common name " Wild Asparagus".
 Biologist David Southall taught many of us at Sunnier to idenity the tender new shoots and then enjoy raw or even better satuteed in butter.
 The root of this vine is difficult to dig-up, which makes maintaining it difficult, however the reward of digging up an intact root, about the size of a fist, is great carving material.
 For a short time just after it's harvested the root consistency is that of soap and easily carved.
 By the next day, carved or not, the root is hard as a rock. bon appetit.
 TA

-Copyright 2014: All Images, Text, Logos, & Contents Are Protected.
-Any Copy Or Use Of Any Said Items Is Strictly Prohibited!
-Any Links To This Site Are Prohibited!
+Copyright 2020: All Images, Text, Logos, and Contents Are Protected.
+Copy or Use of Content or Links To This Site is Strictly Prohibited!

-You May See Some Social Nudity, If Offensive Please Leave Now!
+If You Are Offended by Social Nudity, Please Leave Now!